Seattle Pedestrian Accident Lawyers

 According to Washington State motor vehicle law, motorists must yield to pedestrians in crosswalks and on sidewalks.
 When a pedestrian is hit in a crosswalk, that law works in their favor.

-Other important laws apply to pedestrians, such as:
+Other important pedestrian laws apply, such as:

-• Pedestrians shall not “dart out” in front of motor vehicles.
-RCW 46.61.235
+• RCW 46.61.235 states pedestrians shall not “dart out” in front of motor vehicles.

 • Washington State applies a standard of comparative negligence in accident cases.